 21. Take a Morning Trip to the Arlington National Cemetery

 The Arlington National Cemetery is a cemetery dedicated to those who have served in the Armed Forces.
 Since the Civil War, the cemetery has been in use and is the final resting place of many soldiers who lost their lives fighting for the country.

-The cemetery costs $15 to enter, although there are concessionary rates for military personnel.
-There are many things to do in Arlington VA and this is a can’t-miss landmark.
+There are many things to do in Arlington, VA and this is a can’t-miss landmark in the city!

 The Washington National Cathedral is a Protestant Episcopal church that has been the site of many significant ceremonies, such as state funerals, Presidential prayers, and remembrance services.

-The church was also where Martin Luther King, Jr. gave his last sermon in the Cathedral days before his assassination.
-The church is a mix of classic architectural styles, although predominantly classed as Neo-Gothic.
+The church was also where Martin Luther King, Jr. gave his last sermon in the Cathedral days before his assassination and it is a mix of classic architectural styles, although predominantly classed as Neo-Gothic.